jalled/SMPExample/README.md

 ## Installation

-To install this package, import 'url here' is SPM.
+To install this package, import 'https://github.com/jalled/SMPExample' is SPM.

 ## Usage example